-In case of any deviation the following technical issues should be proven: Expiration dates of (prepared) reagents, storage conditions, pipettes, devices, incubation conditions and washing methods.
+The following technical issues should be proven in case of problems: Expiration dates of (prepared) reagents, storage conditions, pipettes, devices, incubation conditions and washing methods.

 CALCULATION OF RESULTS

 The evaluation of the test can be performed either qualitatively or quantitatively.